 - Leave the playing hall when it’s their time to make a move on the chessboard.

 - Possess any form of technology that is used to cheat their way to victory

-- Violation of anti-doping policy
+- Violation of the anti-doping policy

 2. Mental strain requires being in a good physical condition

 One of the greatest chess players of all time, Bobby Fischer, advocates the need for chess players to have a good flow of blood circulation to the head.
-This allows players to have a better concentration over the board and to less avoid making mistakes.
+This allows players to have better concentration over the board and to avoid making mistakes.

-Well the answer is pretty simple…
+Well, the answer is pretty simple…

 “Mental exertion manifests itself physically”

-After hours of putting up resilience and mental fortitude, you would feel drained and tired in mind, body and spirit.
+After hours of putting up resilience and mental fortitude, you would feel drained and tired in mind, body, and spirit.

 3. Chess Is Competitive like any other Sport

 The goal of any sport is to win and the same goes for chess.
-Perhaps chess is one of the most competitive because of the long study hours that goes into training and playing in official tournaments.
+Perhaps chess is one of the most competitive because of the long study hours that go into training and playing in official tournaments.